open-synergy/mdbook-prosedur-umum/src/fa/settlement-uang-muka-pembelian.md

 ## <a name="input">A. INPUT</a>

-Ada konsumen yang memiliki supplier invoice dan uang muka penjualan
+*Condition*: Ada supplier yang memiliki supplier invoice dan uang muka penjualan

 ## <a name="role">B. ROLE YANG TERLIBAT</a>

-* A/R
+* A/P
 * Purchase Advance Settlement Validator

 ## <a name="instruksi">C. INSTRUKSI KERJA</a>